cfengine/documentation/enterprise-cfengine-guide/reporting/reporting_ui.markdown

 If you are familiar with SQL syntax, you can input your query into the interface directly.
 Make sure to take a look at the database schema.
 Please note: manual entries in the query field at the bottom of the [query builder][Reporting UI#Query Builder] will invalidate all field selections and filters above, and vice-versa.

-You can share the report with other users - either by using "Save" button, or by base64-encoding the report query into an URL.
-You can also provide an optional title by adding `title` paraneter to the URL, like this:
+You can share the report with other users - either by using "Save" button, or by base64-encoding the report query into a URL.
+You can also provide an optional title by adding `title` parameter to the URL, like this:

 	```
 	https://hub/index.php/advancedreports/#/report/run?sql=U0VMRUNUIEhvc3RzLkhvc3RLZXkgQVMgIkhvc3Qga2V5IiwgSG9zdHMuSG9zdE5hbWUgQVMgIkhvc3QgbmFtZSIgRlJPTSBIb3N0cw==&title=Sample%20Report